-This is the fourth Sunday of the month.
-There will be a carry-in meal with the theme "comfort foods."
+This Sunday is the fourth Sunday of April.
+There will be a carry-in meal after worship.

 The Peace & Social Concerns Committee will meet in the library at 12:30 PM.

 Introduction to the People Called Quakers @ 7:00 PM